postsharp/Metalama.Documentation/content/conceptual/aspects/advising/implementing-interfaces.md

 ---
 # Implementing Interfaces

 Some aspects need to modify the target type so that it implements a new interface.
-This can be done only using the programmatic advising API.
+This can be done only by using the programmatic advising API.

 ## Step 1.
 Call IAdviceFactory.ImplementInterface